ToolHaystack: Stress-Testing Tool-Augmented Language Models in Realistic Long-Term Interactions: Related Work

 \section{Related Work}

 \paragraph{Realistic Evaluation of TALMs.} To better approximate real-world conditions, benchmarks such as ToolDial \citep{shimtooldial}, HammerBench \citep{wang2024hammerbench}, and $\tau$-Bench \citep{yao2025taubench} introduce more naturalistic, multi-turn dialogues.
 Recent efforts like RoTBench \citep{ye2023rotbench} and FAIL-TALM \citep{trevino2025benchmarking} examine robustness under adversarial or erroneous conditions.
 However, these benchmarks remain largely constrained to single-session or short-horizon tasks, offering limited insight into TALM behavior over extended interactions.
+Some recent benchmarks such as MultiChallenge \citep{sirdeshmukh2025multichallenge} have attempted to evaluate language models in multi-turn scenarios systematically.
+Compared to MultiChallenge, ToolHaystack differs significantly in problem space, failure types, and evaluation design.
+MultiChallenge focuses on instruction-following in relatively short and clean conversations (~5 turns), with limited extent and control over noise structure.
+In contrast, ToolHaystack targets tool-use scenarios with an average of over 32 turns per instance, explicit argument chaining over long-horizon, and adjustable, scenario-specific noise injection.
+These settings better reflect real-world task complexity and allow us to uncover nuanced model brittleness under long-term, noisy interactions.

-\paragraph{Long-context Evaluation of TALMs.} Recent benchmarks such as MMTB \citep{yu2025multi}, BFCL \citep{berkeley-function-calling-leaderboard}, and ComplexFuncBench \citep{zhong2025complexfuncbench} have extended TALM evaluation into longer contexts and compositional tool use.
+\paragraph{Long-context Evaluation of TALMs.} Recent benchmarks such as MMTB \citep{yu2025multi}, BFCL \citep{berkeley-function-calling-leaderboard}, and ComplexFuncBench \citep{zhong2025complexfuncbench}, ACEBench \citep{chen2025acebench}, APIGen-MT \citep{prabhakar2025apigen} have extended TALM evaluation into longer contexts and compositional tool use.
 However, they often rely on clean task structures with highly coherent subtasks (< 5) or simulate long context by concatenating tool outputs.
 In contrast, \ourD provides a long-context TALM benchmark with interleaved task flows and contextual noise.
 This exposes novel failure modes that are underexplored in prior evaluations.
 Tab.\ref{tab:dataset_comparison} compares \ourD with existing TALM benchmarks.
 Further discussions on related work are presented in Appendix~\ref{app:detailed_related_work}.